 Not everyone agrees.
 Sean got exactly what he deserved by taking the risk he did in April 1970, some say; but there’s no shortage of ways he might have died in a war zone even if he had never been captured.
 The great photojournalist Robert Capa was killed by a landmine in Vietnam while covering the First Indochina War in 1954, after surviving Omaha Beach on D-Day and the Spanish Civil War, which his photojournalist lover, Gerda Taro, did not survive; she was crushed by a tank near Madrid in 1937.
 Larry Burrows, for my money the best Vietnam War photographer, died in a helicopter crash caused by enemy fire in Laos in 1971.
 Twenty-two-year-old Dan Eldon was stoned to death by an angry mob in Mogadishu in 1993.
 Tim Hetherington, on assignment in Libya for Vanity Fair, was fatally injured in a mortar shelling there in 2011.

 The death of Hetherington shocked me.
 Only a couple of months before, he and Sebastian Junger had been interviewed by my friend Terry Keefe about their Oscar-nominated documentary Restrepo, which focused on a Marine base in Afghanistan, and I had seen the movie only days before I heard the news from Libya.
 Even President Obama took official note of it, releasing a statement in which, “saddened,” he reminded us that journalists “risk their lives each day to keep us informed, demand accountability from world leaders, and give a voice to those who would not otherwise be heard.”
 Oh, I thought, that’s what they do.
-American journalists, anyway, are no longer the watchdogs they once were—I was repulsed by their gung-ho attitude when the Bush Administration invaded Iraq on a blatantly false pretext—but I’m nonetheless concerned about the phasing out of journalism as a paid profession and unconvinced by the fashionable notion that, in a world where everyone carries surveillance equipment, we no longer need paid journalists and can rely on Joe Blow to keep us informed.
-Personally, I’m far more skeptical of Joe Blow than I am of most journalists, and besides, I’ve never seen an Instagram photo as powerful as “Reaching Out,” Larry Burrows’ shot of one wounded soldier rushing to check on another, just I’ve never seen, and don’t expect to see, a book as durable as Dispatches tweeted 140 characters at a time, or less, brevity being the soul of our age.
+American journalists, anyway, are no longer the watchdogs they once were—I was repulsed by their gung-ho attitude when the Bush Administration invaded Iraq on a blatantly false pretext—but I’m nonetheless concerned about the phasing out of journalism as a paid profession and unconvinced by the fashionable notion that, in a world where everyone carries surveillance equipment, we can rely on Joe Blow to keep us informed.
+Personally, I’m far more skeptical of Joe Blow than I am of most journalists, and besides, I’ve never seen an Instagram photo as powerful as “Reaching Out,” Larry Burrows’ shot of one wounded soldier rushing to check on another, just I’ve never seen, and don’t expect to see, a book as durable as Dispatches tweeted 140 characters at a time or less, brevity being the soul of our age.

 Dispatches and Sean figure in a 2011 piece by Gary Brecher, otherwise known as the War Nerd, about Hetherington’s death.
 “Somebody with a face finally died in Libya,” the piece begins, and not only did Hetherington “have an Oscar-nominated face, it was a real good-looking face, too, which all the tributes to him seem to repeat over and over.”
 For Brecher, one such tribute recalls the “ridiculous” description of Sean in Dispatches—“incredibly beautiful” and so on—and Sean and Hetherington, an Englishman educated at Oxford, are “the same breed,” children of privilege who “soak up the blood and the cool of a war zone without getting any of it on their hands: they take pictures of it instead of getting dirty shooting people.”